 Local junk car buyers are the key component in the vehicle recycling industry.
 Junk car buyers is a term for people who buy junk cars.
 Those people are the ones that initiate the vehicle recycling process.
-Junk car buyers not only buy cars they also dismantle and dispose of them, properly recycling them.
+Junk car buyers not only buy cars but also dismantle and dispose of them, properly recycling them.
 The metal from these recycled cars can be reused in future products.

 How do local junk car buyers make money?

 Local junk car buyers make money off of resellable car parts and the metal in the cars they buy.
-Cars are made of metal and metal has value.
+Cars are made of metal, and metal has value.
 Nearby junk car buyers will buy cars and pull apart all the reusable parts from the car.
 They’ll then drain it of its fluids and crush it to be sold for its value in scrap metal.